meilisearch/meilisearch-java/README.md

 #### Use a Custom `JsonHandler` <!-- omit in toc -->

-To create your own `JsonHandler`, you will need to make it implement the two methods of the `JsonHandler` class.
+To create your own `JsonHandler`, it has to implement the two methods of the `JsonHandler` class.
 Then pass it to the `Client`.

 ```java
     String encode(Object o) throws Exception;